Possession (1981 film): Production

 The role was emotionally exhausting for Adjani.
 In one of the interviews, she stated that it took her several years to recover from her performance, which J. Hoberman called "a veritable aria of hysteria".
 It was rumored that she attempted suicide after filming completed, which was confirmed by Żuławski.
 Time Out magazine compared the behavior of her character to the actions of "a dervish of unrestrained emotion and pure sexual terror".

 Sam Neill has also commented on the rigours of filming: "I call it the most extreme film I've ever made, in every possible respect, and he asked of us things I wouldn't and couldn't go to now.
 And I think I only just escaped that film with my sanity barely intact."

 The budget for Possession was $2.4 million, and a 12-week shoot was scheduled.
 The director chose Berlin as the setting for the story because of its proximity to the Communist world.
 Principal photography began on 7 July 1980 in West Berlin, and most of the film was shot next to the Wall, in the Kreuzberg section of West Berlin.
 The "surrealist, clean quality" Żuławski wanted for the film was aided by the Steadicam work of camera operator Andrzej J. Jaroszewicz and Bruno Nuytten's cinematography and lighting.
 Carlo Rambaldi, a famed Italian special effects artist and the creator of the Alien animatronic head, assisted in creating the tentacle creature featured in the film.

 Release

 Possession had its worldwide premiere at the 34th Cannes Film Festival, and was released in France on 27 May 1981.
+Barbara Baranowska, Żuławski's first wife, created the French theatrical poster.

 After an initial limited theatre release in the United Kingdom, the film was banned as one of the notorious "video nasties".
-On American screens, it came out in a heavily edited 81-minute cut version from Limelight International Films on the eve of Halloween 1983, having lost more than a third of its runtime; the distributor turned Possession into an eccentric body horror, almost completely eliminating the main theme of the painful breakdown of marriage.
+On American screens, it came out in a heavily edited 81-minute cut version from Limelight International Films on the eve of Halloween, October 28th, 1983, having lost more than a third of its runtime; the distributor turned Possession into a creature based horror film, almost completely eliminating the psychological horror aspects and main theme of a marriage breakdown.
 This version was ridiculed by the American press as an example of "a cheap Grand Guignol" and had no public success.

 A new 4K restoration of the film by Metrograph premiered in United States at Fantastic Fest in September 2021 and expanded nationwide on October 15.